mihai-vlc/bree-dashboard/README.md

 They environment is loaded via the `dotenv` package.

-Use `0.0.0.0` as the port if you want to expose the service to other systems.
+Use `0.0.0.0` as the host if you want to expose the service to other computers in the network.

 ## Define the jobs